aplus-framework/http/guide/index.rst

     $allowedHosts = ['domain.tld', 'domain.tld:8088', 'api.domain.tld'];
     $request = new Request($allowedHosts);

-When a request for the unwanted host is done, an ``UnexpectedValueException`` will thrown, with the message "Invalid Host: other.tld".
+When a request for an unwanted host is done, an ``UnexpectedValueException`` will thrown, with the message "Invalid Host: other.tld".

 With the throwable is possible, for example, to *catch* the Exception message and log it.

-If the $allowedHosts argument is not set, Request will accept any host.
+If the $allowedHosts argument is not set, the Request will accept any host.

 Content Negotiation
 ^^^^^^^^^^^^^^^^^^^

-Também é na requisição que são adquiridas informações para a `Content Negotiation <https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation>`_.
+It is also in the request that information is acquired for `Content Negotiation <https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation>`_.
-Sabendo o que o Cliente HTTP aceita, e dá prioridade, é possível gerar uma `Response`_ mais completa e exclusiva para cada cliente.
+Knowing what the HTTP Client accepts, and prioritizes, it is possible to generate a more complete and featured `Response`_ for each user.

-A class Request possui métodos para negociação de conteúdo.
+The Request class has methods for negotiating content.

-Neles é possível passar os valores disponíveis pela aplicação.
+In them it is possible to pass the values available by the application.

-Vejamos um exemplo negociando o valor dos cabeçalhos, Content-Type e Content-Language, que podem ser usados na Resposta:
+Let's look at an example negotiating the value of the headers, Content-Type and Content-Language, which can be used in the Response:

 .. code-block:: php